-On January 15, 2019, we entered into an agreement with Weifu High-Technology Group Co., Ltd (hereinafter: "Weifu"), a Tier 1 automotive manufacturer in China, pursuant to which we granted Weifu a license to perform tests for our radar sample.
-On January 8, 2020, we entered into an agreement with Weifu pursuant to which Weifu will develop and manufacture vehicle radar systems based on our radar chips.
-The agreement with Weifu included, inter alia, a commitment by Weifu to pay us for chipsetcosts, support in development, system design and documentation.
+On January 8, 2020, we entered into an agreement with Weifu High-Technology Group Co., Ltd (hereinafter: "Weifu"), a Tier 1 automotive manufacturer in China pursuant to which Weifu agreed to develop and manufacture vehicle radar systems based on our radar chips.
+The agreement with Weifu included, inter alia, a commitment by Weifu to pay us for chipset costs, support in development, system design and documentation.
 On December 18, 2020, we and Weifu expanded the joint project and agreed to increase the scope of the project for an additional fee.
 The agreement also stipulated the price that Weifu will pay to buy the chips during the mass production phase.
-Weifu is in the process of developing radar systems based on our rdar chips, and has begun performing demos to OEMs in China, using a sample provided by us.
-On February 10, 2021, we and Weifu signed an agreement for the sale of 50 of Arbe Chipsets.
-Weifu announced it reached a road pilot phase of its Arbe's Chipset based radar systems and is scheduled to be in full production by the end of 2022.
-As of March 2022, Weifu has placed an order for 780 chipsets to further along the development process.
+Weifu is in the process of developing radar systems based on our radar chips, and has begun performing demonstrations to OEMs in China, using a sample provided by us.
+On February 10, 2021, we and Weifu signed an agreement for the sale of 50 of our chipsets.
+Weifu announced it reached a road pilot phase of its our chipset based radar systems and is scheduled to be in full production by 2024.